Fifty Shades of Firewall

 * Filtering on the application level offers the best level of security.
 Unlike packet filters, application firewalls are able to inspect not only the header but the whole network packet for improper content.
 Deep inspection of incoming and outgoing traffic ensures a greater degree of granular control.

 * Application firewalls enable more detailed logging.
-Log information is very useful for investigation of security incidents and policy implementation.
+Log information is very useful for the investigation of security incidents and policy implementation.

 * Application firewalls have less complicated filtering rules.